Joe-Alfaro/Sprint-Challenge-React-Smurfs/README.md

 ## Description

 In this challenge, you will create a Single Page Application complete with Client-Side Routing and components that are built to consume a locally hosted Web Server (API).
 Your application will be built to consume live data that will be served up by your Node/Express web server.
 You will design, architect, and develop a Smurf Village from scratch.
-Your creative abilities
+Your creative abilities rival those of Steve Jobs or Elon Musk.

 **Note** Utilize the following to help design the Data for your Application: